Asymptotic fluctuations of representations of the unitary groups: Non-commutative probability

 \subsection{Tensor independence and non-commutative cumulants}

-Let $(\A_i)$ be a (finite or infinite) sequence of subalgebras of the non-commutative probability space $\A$.
-They are said to be \emph{tensor independent} iff they commute and $\E(a_1 a_2 \dots )=\E(a_1) \E(a_2) \dots$ holds for all sequences $(a_i)$ which contain only finitely many elements different from $1$ and such that $a_i\in\A_i$.
+Let $(\A_i)$ be a (finite or infinite) sequence of subalgebras of some non-commutative probability space $\A$.
+They are said to be \emph{tensor independent} if they commute and $\E(a_1 a_2 \cdots )=\E(a_1) \E(a_2) \cdots$ holds for all sequences $(a_i)$ which contain only finitely many elements different from $1$ and such that $a_i\in\A_i$.
 Tensor independence can be regarded as a substitute of the usual independence of classical random variables in the non-commutative setup.

-Let $\widetilde{\A}=\otimes_{n\in\mathbb{N}} \A$ be the inductive limit of algebraic tensor products.
+Let $\widetilde{\A}=\bigotimes_{n\in\mathbb{N}} \A$ be the inductive limit of algebraic tensor products.
 This is a non-commutative probability space together with the infinite tensor product state $\E^{\otimes \infty}$.
 Clearly, the subalgebras

 are tensor independent.
 We will regard $(\A^{(i)})_i$ as a family of tensor independent copies of the algebra $\A$.
 Given $a\in\A$, we define its $i$-th tensor independent copy $a^{(i)}\in \A^{(i)}$ by